1 gram saffron price in India

 The cost of the end client's saffron kesar relies upon the rancher's quality, which is determined by the saffron's shading, smell, and taste.

 A standard lab test is required to determine these qualities.
-This lab test determines the amount of antioxidants Crocin, Picrocrocin, and Safranal, which bestow saffron its distinct color, flavor, and aroma, respectively.
+This lab test determines the amount of antioxidants Crocin, Picrocrocin, and Safranal, which bestow the distinct color, flavor, and aroma of saffron.

 An excellent quality premium saffron costs about $ 3000 for 2 pounds.